Why Doesn’t Microblading Last Forever?

 Not all microblading fades at the same rate even on the same skin — because technique affects longevity as much as individual biology does.

-Stroke depth and pigment load: Strokes placed at the correct depth — in the upper dermis, not the epidermis — retain pigment longer.
-Strokes placed too shallow start fading faster because the pigment is essentially in the shedding layer of skin.
-At the touch-up, I can see which strokes held and which didn’t, which tells me a lot about how the initial placement went.
+Stroke depth and pigment load: Strokes placed at the correct depth — down at the basal layer, not up in the shedding layers above it — retain pigment longer.
+Strokes placed too shallow start fading almost immediately, because that pigment is sitting in skin that’s already on its way off your face.
+Go the other direction and you’re into the dermis, which holds longer but is not a trade I’ll make on a client’s face.
+At the touch-up I can see which strokes held and which didn’t, and that pattern tells me a great deal about how the initial placement went.

 Pigment formulation: High-quality pigments with appropriate particle size and iron-oxide ratios retain color more predictably than cheaper alternatives.
 This is a factor entirely within my control — and one of the reasons I don’t cut corners on pigment quality.